NVIDIA-developer-blog/code-samples/posts/gups/README.md

 For example: `make GPU_ARCH="70 80" DYNAMIC_SHMEM=` will build the executable `gups`, which supports global memory GUPS and shared memory GUPS with dynamic shared memory allocation, for both CC 70 (e.g., NVIIDA V100 GPU) and CC 80 (e.g., NVIDIA A100 GPU).

 ### How to run the benchmark
-Note that besides GUPS (updates (loop)), our benchmark code support other random access tests, including reads, writes, reads+writes, and updates (no loop).
+Note that besides GUPS (updates (loop)), our benchmark code supports other random access tests, including reads, writes, reads+writes, and updates (no loop).
 You can choose the benchmark type using the `-t` runtime option.
 Users may need to fine tune access per element option (`-a`) to achieve the best performance.
 Note that the correctness verification is only available for updates (loop)/default test.